Sunnyvale, California: Demographics

+2020

 Economy

-Companies based in Sunnyvale include Infinera, Fortinet, Intuitive Surgical, Juniper Networks, LinkedIn, Proofpoint, Inc., and Trimble Inc.
+Companies based in Sunnyvale include Infinera, Fortinet, Intuitive Surgical, Juniper Networks, LinkedIn, Proofpoint, Inc., Matterport, Inc., and Trimble Inc.

+In the 1950s to the 1970s, Sunnyvale had chrysanthemum farms.
+Takanoshin Domoto, by 1885 was growing chrysanthemums and carnations at their small nursery in Oakland.
+Bay Area Chrysanthemum Growers Association (BACGA) was established in 1956.
+The 1991 Andean Trade Preference Act "war on drugs" made Colombian, Peruvian, Bolivian and Ecuadorian flowers tariff-free.
+Half Moon Bay and Redwood City were also chrysanthemum business locations.

 Largest employers

-According to the city's 2021 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2024 Annual Comprehensive Financial Report, the top employers in the city are:

 Government and politics

 The City of Sunnyvale uses the council–manager form of government, with a city council consisting of seven members elected to fill individual seats.
 Starting in November 2020, the mayor is directly elected to a four-year term in a city-wide election.
 The six council members are elected to four year terms from six districts in even-year elections.
 The vice-mayor is selected from the six city council members by the mayor and city council, serving a one-year term.
 The city council hires a city manager to run the day-to-day operations of the city government.

 Sunnyvale is the largest city in the United States that uses a consolidated department of public safety, with sworn officers who are fully cross-trained to perform police, firefighting, and emergency medical services.
 Officer assignments are rotated annually, with some specialist assignments lasting up to five years.
 Sunnyvale has had a consolidated DPS since 1950.